Every year we spend 1% of our time on charities chosen by Atomic staff.

 Click here to find out more about Robyn’s Life Trust.

 A Lust for Life & Pieta House

 As we’re confronted by ever more increasing negativity it’s time for positivity to win out.

-For this reason Caroline O’Grady helped put together the Sound Effects project – to celebrate small acts of kindness that show, deep down, there’s no such thing as a bad person.
+For this reason Caroline O’Grady helped put together the Sound Effect campaign – to celebrate small acts of kindness that show, deep down, there’s no such thing as a bad person.

 “We asked people about the soundest thing anyone had ever done for them,” says Caroline, who took the reins on the project.
 “The result was a great two-minute video to highlight how small acts of kindness can have a big effect.”